 Fort Robinson was operated as a military camp from the 1873 until after World War II.
 Many of its original buildings survived and remain in use at the park today, and others have been reconstructed.

-The Red Cloud Agency for the Oglala Lakota and Northern Cheyenne and Arapaho was moved from its North Platte River location to the White River in the northwest corner of Nebraska Territory in 1873.
-In March of 1974, the US Government established a military camp there to quell uprisings by the 13,000 Lakota resettled at the agency after being forced off their lands of the Northern Great Plains.
+After the Civil War, the United States redeployed many federal troops west to continue national expansion by taking Indigenous land.
+Indigenous people resisted.
+The ensuing campaigns, which some call the “Indian Wars,” lasted through 1877.
+In 1873, the Red Cloud Agency for the Oglala Lakota and Northern Cheyenne and Arapaho was moved from its North Platte River location to the White River in the northwest corner of Nebraska Territory.
+In March of 1974, the U.S. Government established a military camp there to quell uprisings by the 13,000 Lakota resettled at the agency after being forced off their lands of the Northern Great Plains.

 In 1885, the Ninth Cavalry Regiment was assign to Fort Robinson.
-This was an all African American unit.
-Charles Young, one of the first black officers to graduate from West Point was assigned to the fort from 1889 to 1890.
+This was an all Black unit.
+Charles Young, one of the first Black officers to graduate from West Point, was assigned to the fort from 1889 to 1890.
 The fort continued to serve as the regimental headquarters for the Ninth Cavalry until 1904.

 At the end of World War I, Fort Robinson was repurposed as a remount depot for the breeding and training of horses and mules for military service.
 It became the largest facility of its kind.
 Horse stock owned by the military was used to breed local stock to improve it for acquisition to the military’s needs.

-The fort was abandoned by the US Army in 1947 and was used by the USDA as a livestock research station until the early 1970s.
+The fort was abandoned by the U.S. Army in 1947 and was used by the USDA as a livestock research station until the early 1970s.
 Nebraska obtained title to the historic buildings and established a park there in 1956.
-The remainder of the fort was deeded to Nebraska when the USDA ceased operations there.
+The remainder of the fort was deeded to Nebraska when the USDA ceased operations.

-The Fort Robinson State Park currently has a wide range of activities.
+Today, Fort Robinson State Park offers a wide range of activities.
 Officer quarters are available for rent, a museum of materials found in one of the old warehouses is a fascinating look into the materials of a military fort and a pair of mammoths have been found on the grounds that are eternally locked in mortal combat when their tusks intertwined.
 The fort has a rich and varied history.